worstperson/USBTether/README.md

  - Does not require APN modification to avoid classification
  - Built-in dnsmasq with support for DHCP, DHCP6, and SLAAC
  - Ability to set the IPv4 address (and /24 subnet)
- - IPv6 NAT supporting both Masquerading and SNAT
+ - IPv6 NAT supporting both Masquerading, SNAT, and TPROXY
  - IPv6 Prefix selection to set IPv6 priority
  - TTL/HL modification to make all packets look like they came from your device
  - DPI Circumvention for bypassing traffic throttling
  - VPN Autostart support to ensure your VPN stays connected
  - IP-based bandwidth control to help manage larger networks
+ - Cellular watchdog to detect and fix broken cellular connections

 ## Kernel Prerequisites:

 Some features require your kernel to be compiled with specific options to be usable.
 This is up to you or your kernel maintainer to enable them at compile time.
-Distros Like Lineage OS will have none of these enabled by default, requiring you to obtain the sources and recompile the kernel yourself.
+Distros Like Lineage OS may have none of these enabled by default, requiring you to obtain the sources and recompile the kernel yourself.
 You can either rebuild and flash the entire kernel or just build the modules and insmod them on startup.

 #### For Modify TTL/HL:

 - CONFIG_NETFILTER_XT_TARGET_HL - modify TTL and HL hoplimit

+#### For IPv6 TPROXY:

+- NETFILTER_XT_TARGET_TPROXY - tproxy target support

 #### For IPv6 SNAT: